William J. Beaty 3/1995

 underwater bubbles are not pointed as they rise, just as falling water

-for water is a droplet with a point, REAL water droplets look nothing like
+for water is a droplet with a point, real water droplets look

 the symbol.
 And when water drips from a faucet, it never actually has a